Dirk Gently's Holistic Detective Agency by Douglas Adams

 arbiters of literary reputations.
 His dialogue sparkles.

 His characters are memorable and vividly realized.
-And

 But don’t take that on trust.
 Pull out your deerstalker,

-or at least your Kindle, and undertake your own bit of
+or at least your Kindle, and undertake your own bit

-section of your local bookstore or library.
-But the day
+science fiction section of your local bookstore or

-may come when it too undergoes a space-time
+library.
+But the day may come when it too undergoes

-continuum shift into another, more respected nook in
+a space-time continuum shift into another, more

-the pantheon of literature.
-And that will be a holistic
+respected nook in the pantheon of literature.
+And that

-change we should all warmly welcome.
+will be a holistic change we should all warmly

 New Angles on an Old Genre